naturalis/geneious-plugin/README.md

 ## Running from within Eclipse
 You can run Geneious along with the plugin from within Eclipse.
 After you imported the naturalis-geneious-plugin project you should have a new Run Configuration called _naturalis-geneious-plugin (64 bit)_.
 The Run Configuration can be found as a regular Java application in _Run -> Run Configurations..._ This allows you the run Geneious along with the plugin straight away.

+**Warning** As shown in the image below, always make sure the Maven-managed dependencies come before the /GeneiousFiles/lib dependencies.
+This allows you to use your own version of certain libraries (provided Geneious doesn't choke on it.

 ![Run configuration](/docs/run-configuration.png)

 ## Technical Documentation
 The javadocs for the plugin can be found here: [http://naturalis.github.io/sd_java__geneious_plugin/v2/javadoc/](http://naturalis.github.io/sd_java__geneious_plugin/v2/javadoc/)

+The Javadocs for the Geneious API can be found inside the development kit or here: [https://assets.geneious.com/developer/geneious/javadoc/latest/index.html](https://assets.geneious.com/developer/geneious/javadoc/latest/index.html)